sgsfak/xds.py/README.txt

    patients' ids

-Please check the INSTALL.txt file for information on installing and running these components
+Please check the link:INSTALL.html[INSTALL] file for information on installing and running these components